xorga/g3t_inf0/README.md

 **Cross-platform system recon tool**

 Pulls **system, user, network, process, SSH keys, and drive info**.
-Perfect for building next-level tools or just exploring your own environment like a **pro hacker**.
+Perfect for building next-level tools or just exploring your own environment like a **pro chefar**.

 ## **Features**